 Below we round up what you need to know.
 You can also see our Prepaid funeral plans guide for more info on what prepaid funeral plans are and whether you should buy one.

 How to apply for a refund on your Safe Hands plan

 If you paid on card, try your card provider in the first instance as you'll have more chance getting all of your money back.

-If you paid at least £100 towards your plan by credit card at any point, you should try to pursue a refund through your credit card provider via Section 75 of the Consumer Credit Act.
-You only need to have paid £100 on a credit card to be eligible to claim under Section 75 - and given many funeral providers require a deposit when setting up monthly payment plans - check if this is the case for you.
+If you paid towards your plan by credit card at any point, you should try to pursue a refund through your credit card provider via Section 75 of the Consumer Credit Act.
+Provided your plan was worth more than £100 and less than £30,000, you only need to have paid 1p on a credit card to be eligible to claim under Section 75 - and given many funeral providers require a deposit when setting up monthly payment plans - check if this is the case for you.

 Under Section 75, you can claim within six years of being made aware of the issue - in this case, Safe Hands going bust - not within six years of making the payment.

 However, it's too late to claim under similar Chargeback rules if you paid by debit card as here the deadline is within 120 days of the issue.

 If you feel your card provider hasn't treated you fairly, you can try and complain to the free Financial Ombudsman Service.

 If you can't claim on card, contact the administrator - though you'll only get up to 20% back.